How I Found my “Thing” (aka Purpose)

 After I did my life coach training in late 2010 I was the closest I’d been yet to finding the thing I really should be doing.
-I was good at it, I could work from anywhere on my own, and I was helping people change their lives.
+I was good at it, I could work from anywhere, and I was helping people change their lives.

 None of it was “it”.